xcvsdf852/MonitorCore/README.md

     * Use Environment
         * ```BBOS_MC_HTTP_PORT=9455 ./MonitorCore```
     * Mix above is fine to use
-        * Depend on Priority: 1.Environment 2.Flag 3.Default config
+        * Depend on Priority:
+            1. Environment
+            2. Flag
+            3. Default config
         * ```BBOS_MC_HTTP_PORT=9455 ./MonitorCore -c "/tmp/myConfig.yaml"```

 # What can you do when MonitorCore started